SONJA SEHER | MEET A LOCAL

-Sonja Seher—active community member and interim Branch Manager at Wildsight Kimberley-Cranbrook—metaphorically stops by the blog to introduce herself and leave behind a bunch of great tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.
+Sonja Seher—active community member and interim Branch Manager at Wildsight Kimberley-Cranbrook—metaphorically stopped by the blog in April 2017 to say "hello" and leave behind a some tips for getting the most out of a life lived (or a visit visited) around Highway 95eh.

 WHO ARE YOU & WHAT DO YOU DO?